EMERALD ASH BORER TREATMENT

 How to tell if a tree has been attacked by the Emerald Ash Borer?

 Initial detection is extremely difficult.
 It may take 4-5 years after an attack for the canopy of an infested ash to show signs of decline.
 When a tree shows thinning or decline, it is usually too late to save the tree.
 EAB start by attacking the upper branches of ash trees.
-As the adult beetles leave the tree they make D shaped holes in the truck of the tree.
-By the time the D shaped holes are visible at the base of the truck the tree has already been severely attacked.
+As the adult beetles leave the tree they make D-shaped holes in the trunk of the tree.
+By the time the D-shaped holes are visible at the base of the trunk, the tree has already been severely attacked.
 Unless you are climbing into the top of the tree it is difficult to tell if a tree is attacked.
 This is why preventative insect treatments are so important when dealing with the Emerald Ash Borer.

 Do Treeazin applications control EAB?